kjaleshire/kjaleshire.github.io/_posts/2015-01-18-introductions.md

 categories: reflection
 ---

 G'day, I'm Kyle.
-I live in Austin, Texas with my brilliant wife and menagerie (two loveable kitties, two feisty [Sugar gliders](http://en.wikipedia.org/wiki/Sugar_glider) and various green grow-y things).
+I live in Austin, Texas with my brilliant wife and menagerie (two loveable kitties, two feisty [sugar gliders](http://en.wikipedia.org/wiki/Sugar_glider) and various green grow-y things).
 We moved from Anchorage, Alaska in 2013 for new adventures, hence "Thirty° South", and attend [OneChapel](http://www.onechapel.com) church.

 I'm fluent in Ruby, Javascript & C and have been building web applications for the last few years.
 My latest shiny-thing crush is [Rust](http://www.rust-lang.org), the new systems language that will rock your duck-typed world.